Welcome to the social media management tools review round-up of your dreams.

 Many of these tools transcend categories with a mix of free, mid-market, and enterprise offerings, which is why we grouped by entry point.
 We’ll call out hybrid tools that could be a good fit for a large range of budgets and brands.

 We rounded up tons of our favorite tools, evaluated them based on features, ease of use, customer reviews, pricing, and bonus features like AI or great marketing resources, and then presented our top 12 social media management tools, all organized by size and scale.
-Here’s the full list of apps we looked at:
+Here’s the full list of our finalists:

 - Khoros (formerly Spredfast)